 The table below shows how food inflation has developed over the past year in all EU countries as well as Iceland, Norway and Switerland.
 In 2023, transitioning into early 2024, there has been a notable decline in food inflation rates across the countries surveyed.
 This trend mirrors the general inflation trends, with a significant reduction from previously elevated levels.

-As per March 2024, the latest month for which all countries have reported data, Iceland recorded the highest food inflation rate, followed by Norway and Croatia, while Czechia experienced the lowest.
+As per July 2024, the latest month for which all countries have reported data, Iceland and the Netherlands recorded the highest food inflation rate.

 Services Inflation

 Similar to food items, throughout 2023 and into the early months of 2024, there has been a reduction in services inflation across countries.
-As of March 2024, Hungary registered the highest services inflation rate, followed by Romania and Croatia, while Switzerland had the lowest services inflation rate.
+As of July 2024, Hungary registered the highest services inflation rate, followed by Estonia and Romania.

 Energy Inflation